pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

   * And finally, stack-based navigation and `NavigationStack` only applies to drill-downs and does not address at all other forms of navigation, such as sheets, popovers, alerts, etc. It's still on you to do the work to decouple those kinds of navigations.

+---

+We have now defined the basic terms of navigation, in particular state-driven navigation, and we have further divided navigation into two categories: tree-based and stack-based.
+Continue reading the dedicated articles <doc:TreeBasedNavigation> and <doc:StackBasedNavigation> to learn about the tools the Composable Architecture provides for modeling your domains and integrating features together for navigation.

 ## Topics